Synchronous Team Semantics for Temporal Logics: Team Semantics for LTL

 Next, we define the most important verification problems for \TeamLTL, namely satisfiability and two variants of the model checking problem.
 For classical \LTL, one studies the path checking problem and the model checking problem.
 The difference between these two problems lies in the type of structures one considers.
 Recall that a model of an \LTL-formula is a single trace.
 In the path checking problem, a trace~$t$ and a formula~$\phi$ are given, and one has to decide whether $t \ltlmodels \phi$.
 This problem has applications to runtime verification and monitoring of reactive systems~\cite{kf09,ms03}.
 In the model checking problem, a Kripke structure~$\kripke$ and a formula~$\phi$ are given, and one has to decide whether every execution trace~$t$ of $\kripke$ satisfies $\phi$.

-The satisfiability problem of \TeamLTL is defined as follows. \decisionproblem{$\TSAT(\LTL)$ --- \LTL satisfiability w.r.t.\ teams.}{An \LTL-formula $\phi$.}{Is there a non-empty team~$T$ such that $T\models\phi$?} The non-emptiness condition is necessary, as otherwise every formula is satisfiable due to the empty team property (see Figure~\ref{fig:structuralpropertiesoverview}).
-Also note that, due to downward closure (see Figure~\ref{fig:structuralpropertiesoverview}), an \LTL-formula $\phi$ is satisfiable with team semantics if and only if there is a singleton team that satisfies the formula.
-From this and singleton equivalence (see Figure~\ref{fig:structuralpropertiesoverview}), we obtain the following result from the identical result for \LTL under classical semantics~\cite{ms03,SistlaC85}.
+The satisfiability problem of \TeamLTL is defined as follows. \decisionproblem{$\TSAT(\TeamLTL)$ --- \TeamLTL satisfiability.}{A \TeamLTL-formula $\phi$.}{Is there a non-empty team~$T$ such that $T\models\phi$?} The non-emptiness condition is necessary, as otherwise every formula is satisfiable due to the empty team property (see Figure~\ref{fig:structuralpropertiesoverview}).
+Also note that, due to downward closure (see Figure~\ref{fig:structuralpropertiesoverview}), a \TeamLTL-formula $\phi$ is satisfiable if and only if there is a singleton team that satisfies the formula.
+From this and singleton equivalence (see Figure~\ref{fig:structuralpropertiesoverview}), we obtain the following result from the identical result for \LTL under classical semantics~\cite{SistlaC85}.

-\begin{proposition} $\TSAT(\LTL)$ is $\PSPACE$-complete w.r.t.\ $\leqpm$-reductions. \end{proposition}
+\begin{proposition} $\TSAT(\TeamLTL)$ is $\PSPACE$-complete w.r.t.\ $\leqpm$-reductions. \end{proposition}

 We consider the generalisation of the path checking problem for \LTL (denoted by $\LTLPC$), which asks for a given ultimately periodic trace~$t$ and a given formula~$\phi$, whether $t \ltlmodels\phi$ holds.
 In the team semantics setting, the corresponding question is whether a given finite team comprised of ultimately periodic traces satisfies a given formula.
 Such a team is given by a team encoding~$\teamup$.
 To simplify our notation, we will write $\teamup\models \varphi$ instead of $\eval{\teamup} \models \varphi$.